HL7/fhir-radiation-dose-summary-ig/input/pagecontent/background.md

 **Remarks**:
 * We highlighted the "Dose (RP) Total" and not the "Entrance Exposure at RP", as the latter one is related to the irradiation event level, and not the procedure level.
 Even if the PS3.20 is referencing the Entrance Exposure at RP, the IEC 61910-1 is referencing the Dose (RP) Total in the Basic Dose Documentation conformance.
 * For NM, most of the minimal dose information related to procedure are described in the irradiation event level of the RRDSR structure.
 However, as there is only one irradiation event per RRDSR, we considered that this minimal dose information is related to the procedure level.
 However, this implies that for the same NM imaging procedure, multiple Radiation Dose Summaries can be reported.
-This should not be a problem, as in this case the Radiation Dose Summary is related to the administration act, more than the procedure act.
+This should not be a problem, as in this case the radiation dose summary is related to the administration act, more than the procedure act.
 * The irradiation Issued Date has different significations, based on the targeted procedure type; in CT, it is the start date of the irradiation act, in XA/RF/MG, it is the Series Date Time, and in NM, it is the administration date time.
 * The associated procedure is referenced through the related Imaging Study.
 * The calibration factors are not reported as part of the minimal dose information.
-The generator of the Radiation Dose Summary resources shall take in consideration these calibration factors.
+The generator of the Dose Summary resources shall take in consideration these calibration factors.
 * Based on the analyzes performed, there is no minimal dose information related to the level Irradiation Event and part of the modalities XA/RF/MG.

 <a name="underlying-specs"></a>